-- Burnett School College of Medicine Faculty News Infectious Disease Division Research
+- Burnett School College of Medicine Communique Faculty News Infectious Disease Division Research

 For UCF microbiologist Dr. Salvador Almagro-Moreno, COVID-19 and now monkeypox have heightened the urgency to understand the dangers of emerging infectious diseases.
 His research into how harmless bacteria can turn into human threats has made him UCF’s first recipient of the prestigious Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Disease (PATH) award.